Thinking about studying an English degree at university?

 BA English Literature and Creative Writing - Pursue your passion for story, literature and creativity, immersing yourself in great literary works while developing your own creative writing skills.

 Literature: Explore the greatest works ever written in English, from traditional classics to transgressive contemporary works that shake the foundations of our society.
 The course has options to study literature from the 18th to the 21st century including myths and legends, crime fiction, travel writing, drama, poetry, postcolonial literature, American and Irish writing.

 Language: Explore the workings and history of the English language, and how it shapes identities and the world around us.
 There are options to study language acquisition, language history, structure, dialects, sociolinguistics and ecolinguistics, and apply them to gain insights into gender, race, media and society.

 Practical communication: Learn the language of leadership by gaining confidence and skills in inspirational speaking, persuasive writing, active listening, constructive criticism, visual design and ethical argumentation.
 These skills will provide a foundation for life and employment and give you the power to shape society.

-Creative Writing: Be mentored by professional authors who will help you find your creative voice.
-See your work performed by actors in a staged reading, and get published in our student-led magazine, Show Don’t Tell, as well as our annual paperback anthology, the New Writing Series.
+Creative Writing: See your work performed by actors in a staged reading, and get published in our student-led magazine, Show Don’t Tell, as well as our annual paperback anthology, the New Writing Series.
 From poetry and playwriting to short stories and novels, you’ll focus on your existing creative passions and experiment with a wide range of styles, modes, and genres.